leonardo-blas/japanese-dictionary/README.md

 Deployed at: [japanesedictionary.pythonanywhere.com](https://japanesedictionary.pythonanywhere.com)

 ## Notes
-As a data visualization project, the page may take some seconds to load.
+The page may take some seconds to load.
 <br>
 The data could be displayed on several pages but I prefer seeing all the information on a single page, as it facilitates using Cmd + F.
 <br>